Qarik-Group/jumpbox/README.md

     sudo jumpbox system

-Every user on the jumpbox needs to run **user** mode at least once.
+Every user on the jumpbox needs to run **me** mode at least once.
 This will set up `rvm`, the ruby dependencies and the `bosh` CLI utility, inside that user's home directory.

+    jumpbox me

+`jumpbox` can also create user accounts on the local machine:

+    jumpbox user
+    Full name: Joe User
+    Username:  juser
+    sudo] password for ubuntu:
+    You should run `jumpbox user` now, as juser: sudo -iu jhunt
       jumpbox user

 Contributing
 ------------